douglasgreen/outlines/society/philosophy/books.en.md

 reconsider how they view human behavior and moral responsibility.
 By accepting the illusion of free will, Harris believes we can foster a more understanding and compassionate society.

+## Julian Baggini (1968-present)

+### "The Ego Trick" (2011)

+Julian Baggini's "The Ego Trick" explores the complex nature of identity and the self, challenging the traditional notions of a singular, unchanging self.
+The book delves into various philosophical, psychological, and cultural perspectives to understand what constitutes the self and how it is perceived.

+#### Key Themes and Ideas

+1. **Identity and Change**:
+   - Baggini questions whether we remain the same person throughout our lives, using examples like childhood memories and changes due to aging or illness.
+   - He suggests that identity is not tied to a static self but is more like a painting, requiring the right perspective to understand its complexity.

+2. **Spiritual Experiences and Brain Function**:
+   - The book discusses cases like Suzanne Segal's, where spiritual awakenings might be linked to brain dysfunctions, such as tumors, challenging the idea that such experiences reveal deeper truths about the self.

+3. **The Soul and Logical Fallacies**:
+   - Baggini examines the concept of the soul, using Avicenna's "floating man" thought experiment to question whether the soul exists independently of the body.
+   - He argues that while the soul is an intuitive concept, it lacks logical grounding.

+4. **Multiple Personality Disorder**:
+   - The book uses Dissociative Identity Disorder (DID) to illustrate the fragmented nature of identity, showing how trauma can lead to the creation of multiple selves within one individual.

+5. **Social Construction of the Self**:
+   - Baggini highlights how our sense of self is influenced by societal perceptions and cultural contexts, emphasizing the importance of social validation in forming identity.

+6. **The Ego as an Illusion**:
+   - Drawing on David Hume's philosophy, Baggini suggests that the ego is a mental construct, a trick that creates a sense of unity from disparate experiences and emotions.

+7. **Buddhist Perspectives on the Self**:
+   - The book explores Buddhist teachings on "anatta" or "not-self," which propose that the self is an illusion, a concept that aligns with some Western philosophical ideas.

+8. **Free Will and Determinism**:
+   - Baggini questions the existence of free will, suggesting that our choices may be predetermined by a complex interplay of factors, challenging the notion of autonomous decision-making.

+9. **Impact of Technology and Culture**:
+   - The book discusses how rapid technological and cultural changes are reshaping our sense of self, with media and virtual realities influencing identity formation.

+#### Conclusion

+"The Ego Trick" presents a nuanced view of identity, suggesting that the self is not a fixed entity but a dynamic construct shaped by various internal and external factors.
+Baggini encourages readers to reconsider their understanding of the self, acknowledging its complexity and the role of perception in defining who we are.
+Through philosophical inquiry and real-world examples, the book invites reflection on the nature of consciousness and the essence of being human.

 ## Others

+-   A.J.
+Ayer - "The Problem of Knowledge" (1956)
+-   Bertrand Russell and Alfred North Whitehead - "Principia Mathematica" (1910, 1912, and 1913)
+-   John Dewey - "Democracy and Education" (1916)
--   Iris Murdoch - The Sovereignty of Good (1970)
+-   John Locke - "Two Treatises of Government" (1689)
--   Julian Baggini - The Ego Trick (2011)
--   Michael Sandel - Justice (2009)
+-   Marcus Aurelius - "Meditations"
--   Michel de Montaigne - Essays (1580)
+-   Michel de Montaigne - "Essays" (1580)
--   Michel Foucault - The Order of Things (1966)
+-   Michel Foucault - "The Order of Things" (1966)
--   Nassim Nicholas Taleb - The Black Swan (2007)
+-   Nassim Nicholas Taleb - "The Black Swan" (2007)
--   Noam Chomsky - Understanding Power (2002)
+-   Noam Chomsky - "Understanding Power" (2002)
--   Peter Singer - The Life You Can Save (2009)
+-   Peter Singer - "The Life You Can Save" (2009)
--   Ralph Waldo Emerson - Fate (1860)
+-   Ralph Waldo Emerson - "Fate" (1860)
--   Saul Kripke - Naming and Necessity (1972)
+-   Saul Kripke - "Naming and Necessity" (1972)
--   Simone de Beauvoir - The Second Sex (1952)
+-   Simone de Beauvoir - "The Second Sex" (1952)
--   Slavoj Zizek - Living In The End Times (2010)
+-   Slavoj Zizek - "Living In The End Times" (2010)
--   Søren Kierkegaard - Fear and Trembling (1843)
+-   Søren Kierkegaard - "Either/Or" (1843)
--   Søren Kierkegaard - Either/Or (1843)
+-   Søren Kierkegaard - "Fear and Trembling" (1843)
+-   W.V.O.
+Quine - "The Web of Belief" (1970)